0x1eef/xchan.rb/README.md

 __3.__

-The following example demonstrates how to send and receive messages within a 0.5 second timeout, using the `#timed_send` and `#timed_recv` methods.
+The following example demonstrates how to send and receive objects within a 0.5 second timeout, using the `#timed_send` and `#timed_recv` methods.
 `nil` is returned when either method times out: